zReal-King/King-Tool/README.md

 - Open Robloxscripts

 * Does this tool compatible with operating systems other than Windows?
-No. This tool can run on Windows operating systems only.
+-No. This tool can run on Windows operating systems only.

 * Does the tool require permission?

-Yes.
+-Yes.
 You will need to run it as adminstator to prevent issues.

 * Is King's Tool Safe?

-This tool is totally safe to use.
+-This tool is totally safe to use.
 It is an open-source tool.

 * HOW CAN I REPORT BUGS ?